EranOfek/AstroPack/README.md

   3. <a href="https://ui.adsabs.harvard.edu/abs/2019PASP..131e4504O/abstract">Ofek (2019)</a>;
   4. Ofek et al., in prep.

-## Getting started and documntation
+## Getting started and documentation

 See <a href="https://github.com/EranOfek/AstroPack/wiki/Getting-Started">getting started wiki page</a>, or from matlab: edit manuals.GettingStarted, and the inspect the content of the manuals package.